-The smugglers pubs and hideouts remain, but the clientele is more likely to feature people enjoying some of the best restaurants and cafes in Britain.
+The smugglers pubs and hideouts remain, but the clientele is more likely to feature people enjoying some of the best restaurants, cafes and surf beaches in Britain.
 Food in Cornwall is an absolute delight - you'll still find cream teas, cake shops and pubs serving real ale, along with world class seafood, wonderful local cheeses, award-winning wine from the Camel Valley, homemade breads and responsibly farmed meat, which can make self-catering as much as a pleasure as eating out.

 Vegetarians and those looking for gluten-free versions of the same are well catered for.
 The tea shop nearest the cottage does home-made, gluten-free scones and pastries.

-There's lots to do in Cornwall - festivals, kids theatre, Lost Gardens of Heligon, the Eden Project, art events, gardens open to the public, birdwatching, and more.
+There's lots to do in Cornwall - festivals, kids theatre, Lost Gardens of Heligon, the Eden Project, art events, gardens open to the public, birdwatching, golf, guided art and history walks, and more.

 St Ives fame as an artists' colony is well documented.
 The reason painters and sculptors have flocked to this little town is partly the light: being surrounded on three sides by sea, the light is like nowhere else on mainland Britain.

 The other element is the scale and nature of the town, which as sculptor Barbara Hepworth put it, means it is possible to live a simple life.
 You can walk everywhere, buy everything you need, and entertain yourself within a ten-minute radius.
 It's bliss.
 There are some pretty good clothes and jewellery shops.